emin63/pyfinite/README.md

 particular, it could use:

   1. Reworking to fix pep8/pylint warninsg and generally better python style.
+  2. A setup.py file so that people can install via pip or setuptools.
-  2. More documentation.
+  3. More documentation.
-  3. More examples.
+  4. More examples.

 To help or contribute please see the main project site at https://github.com/emin63/pyfinite.